-Before we dive into why podcast advertising is so effective, it helps break down how to podcast advertisements work.
+Before diving into why podcast advertising is so effective, it helps break down how podcast advertisements work.
 Though there are some similarities between podcast ads and traditional radio and TV ads, podcast ads have some unique features that give them an advantage.

 One example is the host-read ad.
-More traditional ads are becoming more common, particularly in shows on major networks with very large audiences; the host-read ad is still a hallmark of podcasts.
+More traditional ads are becoming common, particularly in shows on major networks with vast audiences; the host-read ad is still a hallmark of podcasts.
 This type of ad is traditionally broadcast in the middle of the podcast and – as the name suggests – read by one of the podcast hosts.

 The host-read ad comes with several advantages.
 For one, listeners are more engaged if an ad is worked seamlessly into the episode’s flow.
 An ad read by a host also makes the experience more personal and natural-feeling; in fact, audiences prefer this type of ad.
 This is part of the reason that host-read ads tend to be more expensive than pre-recorded segments that play during breaks in the show.

-In the podcast world, traditional (i.e., not host-read) ads are increasingly placed via dynamic ad insertion (DAI) through algorithmic ad servers.
+Traditional (i.e., not host-read) ads are increasingly placed via dynamic ad insertion (DAI) through algorithmic ad servers in the podcast world.
 These can be cheaper, and the distribution method is highly efficient, so brands with smaller advertising budgets may still get a lot out of them.